ajay100/mdwguide/Student/Challenges/Challenge2/README.md

     - What types of processes will you need to be able to support?
     - How will you secure access to directories?
 2. In addition to using the azure portal directly, you can view and manage your new storage account using the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)
+3. Be sure to review the [Integration].[ETL Cutoff] and [Integration].[Load Control] tables in your Synapse DW prior to executing this task.
+If dates are not set correctly, the source stored procedure will not return any data.

 ## Additional Challenges
 1. Parameterize the source and sink properties in your pipeline where possible so that you can re-use the same pipeline for all additional tables being copied